eProsima/fastdds-visualizer-plugin/docs/rst/getting_started/tutorial.rst

 First of all, you need to follow the steps outlined in the :ref:`Installation Manual <installation_manual_windows>` for the installation of |eplotjuggler| and all its dependencies.
 In addition, please refer to *ShapesDemo* `Installation Manual <https://eprosima-shapes-demo.readthedocs.io/en/latest/installation/windows_binaries.html>`_ and install this application before getting started.
-Version ``2.7.0`` or above is required in this tutorial.
+Version ``2.7.0`` or above is required in this tutorial

-Both of them, along with other *eProsima* tools and products, are preinstalled in **Fast DDS Suite**, so consider using :ref:`DDS Visualizer Plugin within Fast DDS Suite <dds_suite>` as it already presents all the elements required to follow this example.
+Both of them, along with other *eProsima* tools and products, are preinstalled in **Fast DDS Suite**, so consider using :ref:`PlotJuggler eProsima Edition within Fast DDS Suite <dds_suite>` as it already presents all the elements required to follow this example.
 It may also be useful, though not required, to have a look at *Plotjuggler*'s introductory tutorials available in this section :ref:`user_manual_tutorials`.